Clinical Oncology journal

 - Accessing all Elsevier-published medical journals from one area named ‘More periodicals’.

-Clinical Oncology is the journal of your Faculty and we encourage Fellows and members involved in research to submit to the journal.
-Our fast turnaround time means that your article could go from acceptance to published online (not paginated but in the public domain and citable using DOI) in an average of four weeks.
+We encourage Fellows and members involved in research to submit to the journal.
+Our fast turnaround time means that your article goes quickly from acceptance to published online as an 'article in press' (in the public domain and citable using DOI, but awaiting later pagination).

 Manuscripts submitted for publication will be subject to peer review.
 Some manuscripts may be published online only.